Glossary of terms…

 An assumption of mortgage is a transfer of liability from one borrower to another on an already-existing loan.
 When permitted, an assumption allows a buyer to take over the seller’s mortgage.
 Although most fixed rate mortgages must be paid upon the transfer of title, FHA, VA and Oregon State Bond loans often allow for an assumption under specific circumstances.

-We have a lot more information in
+We have a lot more information in this pdf.

 A balloon payment is a lump-sum payment, over and above the regular, minimum monthly installments due on a loan.
 Most loans are what is called “fully amortizing”, which is to say, the minimum monthly payment matches the loan term loan.
 Pay the minimum payment every month and your loan will be paid down to zero over the specified time frame.
 When a loan has a balloon payment, the monthly payment and loan term don’t match.
 At some point the balance of the loan comes due in full in a balloon payment.

-We have a lot more information in
+We have a lot more information in this pdf.

 A bi-weekly payment plan is sets you up to pay half of your mortgage payment every other week.
-Some thoughts on bi-weekly payment plans can be
+Some thoughts on bi-weekly payment plans can be found here.

 “Conventional mortgage” is a catchall term for any mortgage that is not some other type of mortgage.
 If your loan is not insured by FHA or guaranteed by USDA or VA, it is likely a conventional loan.
 The vast majority of conventional loans are sold to Fannie Mae or Freddie Mac and are called “conventional conforming” loans.
 Loans that, in some way, do not fit into Fannie Mae’s or Freddie Mac’s underwriting guidelines are (rather unimaginatively) called “non-conforming” loans.
 Loans that exceed Fannie Mae and Freddie Mac’s loan limits are called (rather goofily) “jumbo” loans.